shanshe/Z3660/z3660-zturn_SD_content/README.md

    <b>Folders</b>: each folder has a readme...

 # A note on the type of microSD card to use in the Z-Turn
-I have received a microSD with every Z-turn I have bought, but they are HC type... they are really slow!!!
-Please use XC type microSDs.
+I have received a microSD with every Z-turn I have bought, but they are U1 or less speed class... they are really slow!!!
+Please use U3 or higher speed class microSDs.